deliveroo/routemaster/README.md

 --------------------------------------------------------------------------------

-### Channels and queues
+### Topics and Subscriptions

-*Channels* are where the inbound events are sent.
-There should be one channel per domain concept, e.g. `properties`, `bookings`, `users`.
+*Topics* are where the inbound events are sent.
+There should be one topic per domain concept, e.g. `properties`, `bookings`, `users`.

-Only one client may publish/push to a channel (and it should be the authoritative service for the concept).
+Only one client may publish/push to a topic (and it should be the authoritative service for the concept).

-Each channel fans out to multiple *queues* which are where the outbound events pile in.
+Each topic fans out to multiple *subscriptionss* which are where the outbound events pile in.
-Each pulling client (subscriber) has exactly one queue which aggregates events from multiple channels.
+Each pulling client (subscriber) has exactly one subscription queue which aggregates events from multiple topics.

-A subscriber can "catch up" event if it hasn't pulled events for a while (events get buffered in queues).
+A subscriber can "catch up" event if it hasn't pulled events for a while (events get buffered in subscription queues).

 --------------------------------------------------------------------------------